sbc100/webports/README.txt

 launched from a Cygwin shell.

 To add a package:
-1. Make sure you have a writable version of the repository gclient config https://naclports.googlecode.com/svn/trunk/src
+1. If you are using svn, make sure you have a writable version of the
+   repository:
+    gclient config https://naclports.googlecode.com/svn/trunk/src
 2. Add a directory to the libraries directory using the name and version of your new package.
-For example, nacl-esidl-0.1.5
+For example, libraries/nacl-esidl-0.1.5
-3. Add the build script to that directory.
+3. Add the build script and pkg_info to that directory.
 4. Optionally build a tarball.
 If you choose to do this, you will need to create a checksum for it using build_tools/sha1sum.py.
 Redirect the script output to a .sha1 file so that the common.sh script can pick it up.
 E.g.: sha1sum.py myzip.zip > libraries/nacl-esidl-0.1.5/nacl-esidl-0.1.5.sha1
 5. Add the invocation of your script to the Makefile